cabbage3docs

 </script>

-The script starts by sending a cabbageIsReadyToLoad message.
+The script starts by sending a cabbageIsReadyToLoad message via the Cabbage.isReadyToLoad() function.
 This is essential because it informs Cabbage that the web interface is fully loaded and ready to start exchanging data.
 Without this step, the plugin might miss updates or fail to synchronise with the custom UI.

 The script also sets up a handleMessage listener to capture messages from Csound or the DAW.
 Messages can be either parameter values sent from the host, or through calls to the cabbageSetValue/cabbageSet opcodes.
 Host parameter change messages are formatted like this: